bvinoth186/notes/cheat.md

   - purchase confirmations, shipping notifications, order status updates
   - Marketing communications, advertisements, newsletters, special offers
 - Not subscription based.
 All you need to know is email address

+# Elastic Transcoder

+- Media transcoder in the cloud
+- convert media files into different formats that will play on smartphone, tablet, pC etc
+- supports all the popular output formats
+- you dont need to guess, aws will take care of the format, configurations work best on particular devices
+- pay by mins that you transcode and resolution at which you transcode.

 # Kinesis
 - To send your streaming data
+- purchase from online store, stock prices, game data, social network data, IOT data, geo data (uber)
 - Kinesis streams –
   - Video streams – securely stream video from connected devices to AWS for analytics and machine learning
   - Data Streams – build custom applications to process data in real time